URI: A User’s Guide

 6. Take in a show

-Or a concert, lecture, art exhibit, film, musical performance, or comedy event.
+Or a concert, lecture, art exhibit, film, comendy event, theater or musical performance.
 Check the URI Events calendar for a complete list of activities throughout the school year.

 7. Cheer on the Rams